zeek/zeek/src/script_opt/ZAM/README.md

 In addition to per-connection profiling, ZAM also profiles individual ZAM instructions.
-Because fine-grained profiling of every instruction execution imposes a significant performance penalty (roughly 3x in some experiments), ZAM does instruction-level profiling using _sampling_.
+Because fine-grained profiling of every instruction execution imposes a significant performance penalty,
+ZAM does instruction-level profiling using _sampling_.
 The default sampling rate is 1-in-100.
 (You can control it via the `ZEEK_ZAM_PROF_SAMPLING_RATE` environment variable, and setting that variable to `1` effectively turns off sampling).
-More frequent sampling rates slow down execution but provide more accurate information.
+More frequent sampling rates slow down execution further but provide more accurate information.
+With the default rate, the slowdown is about 2x, so not something to use in production in its present form.

 At the top of `zprof.log`, ZAM reports the sampling rate and also its estimate of the cost to profiling a single ZAM instruction, and of assessing